Ricardicus/ric-script/doc/sphinx/source/syntaxwalkthrough.rst

 ############

 Integers are signed 32 bit values, big integers don't have a bit limit.
-Instead they are implemented with ma ultiple precision arithmetic library such that they can compute big numbers.
+Instead they are implemented with multiple precision arithmetic library such that they can compute big numbers.

 .. code-block:: bash